im-world/FIFO-Shift-Register-parametrised/README.md

 • constraints.xdc - Timing constraints for the synthesis

-• Simulation Results.wcfg - Waveforms generated after the simulation (can be opened in Vivado)
+• Simulation Results.wcfg - Waveforms generated after the simulation